 I know of at least one account of a group descended the west flanks of Bad Marriage towards the Cut Bank Pass Trail.
 Apart from some bushwhacking and a ford of the North Fork of Cut Bank Creek, they described much less difficulties than other parties who descend Bad Marriage to the east.
 I personally have not attempted this route.

-Summit ViewsViews from the eastern border of Glacier National Park are always spellbinding, and Mad Wolf is no different.
+Summit ViewsViews from the eastern border of Glacier National Park are always spellbinding, and Mad Wolf is no exception.
 To the east, the Great Plains stretch out for what seems like forever, and on clear days the Sweet Grass Hill are visible on the horizon.
 Views to the southwest are particularly appealing; serene and remote Lonely Lakes and Running Crane Lake perch in the shadow of impressively huge Red Mountain.
 Mount Stimson towers in the far distance behind Eagle Plume Mountain, and views to the north include the mighty tops of Going-to-the-Sun Mountain and Mount Siyeh.

 When To ClimbDue to extreme winters along the Continental Divide, problematic snow can linger on trails and mountain slopes well into July and August.
 Hence, the climbing season in Glacier is rather short, and often begins in June and can last into October, weather permitting.
 However, some lower peaks and southern facing slopes can be safely attempted much earlier in the season.
 Your best bet is to inquire locally about snowpack and weather conditions.
 I use the NOAA for detailed weather forecasts for the greater Glacier area; check out the website here.